 7 Course Awards

-7a Name of Final Award Level Credits Awarded
+7a Credits Awarded

 Postgraduate Diploma Law 7 120

 7b Exit Awards and Credits Awarded

 Postgraduate Certificate Law 7 60

 Postgraduate Diploma Law 7 120

-8 Derog ation from the University Regulations 1.
-For 'Foundation' modules with more than one item of assessment, all items of assessment must be passed in order to pass the module 2.
-For modules with more than one item of assessment, resits that are allocated a grade are capped at the item level 3.
-Compensation of marginal failure in up to 20 credits is permitted 4.
-Condonement of failed modules is not permitted 5.
-Pass mark for modules up to and including PG Dip level is 40%
+8 Derogation from the University Regulations 1.
+For 'Foundation' modules with more than one item of assessment, all items of assessment must be passed in order to pass the module Compensation of marginal failure in up to 20 credits is permitted Condonement of failed modules is not permitted Pass mark for modules up to and including PG Dip level is 40% The final grade of a 'Pass' award on the PG Dip in Law (CPE) is awarded to students who achieve an overall average mark of between 40% and 59.4% across modules worth 120 credits.

-9 Delivery Pattern Delivery Patterns
+9 Delivery Patterns

-Mode(s) of Study Location(s) of Study Duration of Study Code(s)
+Mode e(s) of Study Location(s) of Study Duration of Study Code(s)

-Full Time City Centre 1 year PT1175
+Full Ti me City Centre 1 year PT1175

-Part Time City Centre 2 years PT1207
+Part T ïme City Centre 2 years PT1207